gowatertech/gowater/replit.md

 # GoWater - Water Delivery Management System

 ## Overview

-GoWater is a comprehensive multi-tenant water delivery management system designed to streamline water distribution operations.
-It supports multiple independent companies, offering features such as customer management, route optimization, inventory tracking, recurring orders, driver coordination, real-time location tracking, invoicing, and commission calculations.
-The system aims to enhance operational efficiency for businesses in the water distribution sector, built as a full-stack TypeScript application with a React frontend, Express backend, PostgreSQL, and Drizzle ORM.
+GoWater is a multi-tenant water delivery management system designed to optimize water distribution operations for various companies.
+It provides features for customer management, route optimization, inventory tracking, recurring orders, driver coordination, real-time tracking, invoicing, and commission calculations.
+The system aims to significantly enhance operational efficiency in the water distribution sector.
+It is built as a full-stack TypeScript application utilizing a React frontend, Express backend, PostgreSQL database, and Drizzle ORM.

 ## User Preferences
 Preferred communication style: Simple, everyday language.

 ## System Architecture

 ### Multi-Tenancy Design
-The system uses a **shared database, shared schema** multi-tenancy model, ensuring data isolation per company via a `company_id` column and `AsyncLocalStorage` in Express sessions.
+The system employs a **shared database, shared schema** multi-tenancy model, ensuring data isolation for each company through a `company_id` column and `AsyncLocalStorage` in Express sessions.

 ### Authentication & Authorization
 **Passport.js Local Strategy** handles authentication with bcrypt hashing.
-It supports dual user systems (Platform and Company users) and implements **Role-Based Access Control (RBAC)** at both route and component levels.
+It supports distinct user types (Platform and Company users) and implements **Role-Based Access Control (RBAC)** at both route and component levels.

 ### Database Architecture
-**Drizzle ORM** manages PostgreSQL, providing type-safe queries and migrations.
-Key features include soft deletes, audit fields, composite keys, and denormalization.
-PostgreSQL was chosen for ACID compliance, geospatial capabilities, and multi-tenancy support.
+**Drizzle ORM** is used with PostgreSQL for type-safe queries and migrations.
+The architecture incorporates soft deletes, audit fields, composite keys, and denormalization.
+PostgreSQL was selected for its ACID compliance, geospatial capabilities, and native multi-tenancy support.

 ### Frontend Architecture
-Built with **React 18** and TypeScript, using **Wouter** for routing, **TanStack Query** for server state, **React Hook Form + Zod** for validation, and **shadcn/ui + Tailwind CSS** for UI.
-It adopts a **mobile-first design** with responsive breakpoints and touch optimization.
+Developed with **React 18** and TypeScript, the frontend uses **Wouter** for routing, **TanStack Query** for server state management, and **React Hook Form + Zod** for form validation.
+The UI is built with **shadcn/ui + Tailwind CSS**, following a **mobile-first design** philosophy with responsive breakpoints.

 ### Backend Architecture
-Features **RESTful API endpoints** with modular routing.
-Key services include a **Route Optimization Service** (Turf.js for geospatial calculations), a **Recurring Orders Service**, and a **Storage Service** for company-scoped database queries.
+The backend provides **RESTful API endpoints** with a modular routing system.
+Key services include a **Route Optimization Service** (utilizing Turf.js for geospatial calculations), a **Recurring Orders Service**, and a **Storage Service** for company-scoped database operations.

 ### Real-Time Features
-**WebSockets** enable real-time driver location tracking and route status updates.
+**WebSockets** facilitate real-time driver location tracking and instantaneous route status updates.

 ### Geographic Data Management
-Utilizes a **hierarchical address system** and **Leaflet Maps Integration** for interactive route planning, visualization, and customer location capture.
+A **hierarchical address system** is integrated with **Leaflet Maps** for interactive route planning, visualization, and precise customer location capture.

 ### File Upload Handling
-Uses **Multer Middleware** for in-memory file uploads (company logos, product images, user avatars) with a 5MB limit.
+**Multer Middleware** manages in-memory file uploads (e.g., company logos, product images) with a 5MB limit.

 ### PDF Generation & Printing
-Employs **HTML-to-Canvas** (html2canvas + jsPDF) for complex layouts like invoices and **Direct jsPDF Generation** for simpler documents.
+The system uses **HTML-to-Canvas** (html2canvas + jsPDF) for generating complex PDF layouts like invoices and **Direct jsPDF Generation** for simpler documents.

 ### Internationalization (i18n)
-Uses **react-i18next** for Spanish and English language support, with locale files and session persistence.
+**react-i18next** is implemented for multilingual support, specifically English and Spanish, with locale file management and session persistence for language preferences.

 ## External Dependencies